booleeny/wifitethergui/README.md

 It's my first python project and first GUI.

-It is using netsh commands to share add virtual wifi adapter and share your wired LAN connection via WiFi.
+It is using netsh commands to add an wifi adapter and share your wired LAN connection via WiFi.

                           LAN -> Notebook -> WiFi -> Handy/Mobilephone